-Local artists perform the Kullu Natti folk dance.
-The dancers of the Kullu Natti link arms and sway to rhythmic beats of a band.
+Local artists perform the Kullu Natti folk dance by linking arms and swaying to the rhythmic beats of the band.
 They all wear traditional, swirling tunics and decorated caps.Continue to 9 of 9 below.

 More Dancing of the Kullu Natti

-The Kullu Natti folk dance can continue on for hours with groups of dancers performing it.
+The Kullu Natti folk dance continues on for hours with groups of dancers performing it.